Sacco and Vanzetti: Bridgewater crimes trial

 The defense case went badly and Vanzetti did not testify in his own defense.
 During the trial, he said that his lawyers had opposed putting him on the stand.
 That same year, defense attorney Vahey told the governor that Vanzetti had refused his advice to testify.
 Decades later, a lawyer who assisted Vahey in the defense said that the defense attorneys left the choice to Vanzetti, but warned him that it would be difficult to prevent the prosecution from using cross examination to challenge the credibility of his character based on his political beliefs.
 He said that Vanzetti chose not to testify after consulting with Sacco.
 Herbert B. Ehrmann, who later joined the defense team, wrote many years later that the dangers of putting Vanzetti on the stand were very real.
 Another legal analysis of the case faulted the defense for not offering more to the jury by letting Vanzetti testify, concluding that by his remaining silent it "left the jury to decide between the eyewitnesses and the alibi witness without his aid.
 In these circumstances a verdict of not guilty would have been very unusual".
 That analysis claimed that "no one could say that the case was closely tried or vigorously fought for the defendant".

 Vanzetti complained during his sentencing on April 9, 1927, for the Braintree crimes, that Vahey "sold me for thirty golden money like Judas sold Jesus Christ."
 He accused Vahey of having conspired with the prosecutor "to agitate still more the passion of the juror, the prejudice of the juror" towards "people of our principles, against the foreigner, against slackers."

 On July 1, 1920, the jury deliberated for five hours and returned guilty verdicts on both counts, armed robbery and first-degree murder.
 Before sentencing, Judge Thayer learned that during deliberations, the jury had tampered with the shotgun shells found on Vanzetti at the time of his arrest to determine if the shot they contained was of sufficient size to kill a man.
 Since that prejudiced the jury's verdict on the murder charge, Thayer declared that part a mistrial.
 On August 16, 1920, he sentenced Vanzetti on the charge of armed robbery to a term of 12 to 15 years in prison, the maximum sentence allowed.
-An assessment of Thayer's conduct of the trial said "his stupid rulings as to the admissibility of conversations are about equally divided" between the two sides and thus provided no evidence of partiality.

 Sacco and Vanzetti both denounced Thayer.
 Vanzetti wrote, "I will try to see Thayer death[sic] before his pronunciation of our sentence" and asked fellow anarchists for "revenge, revenge in our names and the names of our living and dead."